benwiggy/PDFsuite/README.md

 This script exports each page as a 300dpi RGB TIFF image.
 Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.

+8. Combine images to one PDF (imagestopdf.py)
+Modified version of an Apple open source script (I hope that's ok!), which takes any number of image files and combines them into pages of one PDF file.

 More scripts are planned: Querying PDF data; .... and on!

 Ben Byram-Wigfield